Philadelphia Writing Project

 resources for supporting routine argument writing,

-mini units organized around argument writing skills,
+mini units organized around argument writing skills that include example text sets on various issues,

 formative assessment tools for teachers to collaboratively analyze student writing and plan next steps, and